-- At its current level, do you feel the hearing in the affected ear is useful to you in any way?
-For example, can you use that ear on the telephone, or does that ear help you tell where sound is coming from?
+- At its current level, can you hear using the affected ear?
+For example, can you use that ear on the phone?
+Does that ear help you tell where sound is coming from?

 - Do you have regular headaches currently or have you had them in the past?